 - Squeeze out all the liquid and you should have about 3 cups of coconut cashew milk... if not add a little more water.

-- Add maple syrup and agar flakes to a pot and bring to a boil over medium-high heat, whisking constantly.
+- Add agar flakes and maple syrup to a pot and bring to a boil over medium-high heat, whisking constantly.
 Reduce the heat and simmer for 15 minutes or until all agar flakes have dissolved.
 Keep whisking every so often to prevent sticking.

 - Remove from heat, uncover pot and allow to cool for 10 minutes then pour mixture into the blender.
 Add liquid energy and vanilla and blend until evenly combined and foaming.